The History and Development of Food Cooperatives as Diverse and Inclusive Centers for Food and Environmental Education

 Community Building, Environmental Studies, Multicultural Education, Social Justice

 Larson, Brian David, "The History and Development of Food Cooperatives as Diverse and Inclusive Centers for Food and Environmental Education" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4100.